Master of Science in Nursing

 New Leadership Concentration to be added to the masters' curriculum in nursing

-The Ruth S. Coleman College of Nursing is announcing a new concentration in Nursing Leadership to begin in 2014.
+The Ruth S. Coleman College of Nursing & Health Sciences is announcing a new concentration in Nursing Leadership to begin in 2014.
 The Leadership concentration is designed to fill a critical need for leaders in nursing management and administration.
 Dean Kelly Dries says, "We believe that a new concentration in leadership for the MSN program is timely and very much needed as evidenced by current professional trends and market demands."

 The Masters of Science in Nursing program prepares nurses for roles in education and leadership in academic, community and service settings.
 Students entering the program select either the educator or leadership concentration.
 All students develop foundational knowledge which characterizes graduate preparation in nursing.
 This knowledge base includes theoretical and philosophical perspectives in nursing, research, ethics, evidence based practice and contemporary health issues.
 Upon completion of the foundational coursework, students move into courses designed for their selected concentration.